Samoan Americans: History

 Entrance to the Polynesian Cultural Center, in Laie, Hawaii, home to one of the highest proportions of Samoan American residents.

-Migration from Samoan Islands to the United States began in the 19th century.
+In the 19th century, migration started from the Samoan Islands to the United States.
 A small group of Samoans were part of the first Mormon Polynesian colony in the US, which was founded in Utah in 1889 and consisted of Samoans, Hawaiian natives, Tahitians, and Maori people.

 American Samoa officially became a US territory in 1900 with the Treaty of Cession of Tutuila and in 1904 with the Treaty of Cession of Manu'a.

 In the 1920s a small group of Mormons from American Samoa emigrated to the modern United States.
 They were brought by American Mormons to Laie, Hawaii to assist in building the Mormon Temple of this place.
 The community grew over the decade and in 1929 there were already 125 American Samoans living in Laie, but the Samoan migration to Hawaii fell in the following years.
 It was probably due to the crash of 29, the loss of an important rice field for the community, and the Second World War.
 In the second half of the 1940s about 300 mostly military families of American Samoans emigrated to the United States specifically to Hawaii.

 In 1951, nearly 1,000 American Samoans linked with the army (i.e. military personnel and their relatives) migrated to the Honolulu's American bases by accepting an invitation from the US Navy (which had left its bases in the Pago Pago city, as American Samoa began to be administered by the U.S. Department of the Interior) so that the Marines could continue working for the Navy.
 However, many of them later migrated to California (in 1952).

 In 1952 the natives of American Samoa become U.S. nationals, although not American citizens, through the Immigration and Nationality Act of 1952.
 This encouraged Samoan emigration to the United States and during the rest of the decade nearly four thousand Samoans migrated to the US, mostly to California and Hawaii.
 Many more Samoans migrated to the United States in the 1960s, surpassing those who emigrated in the previous decade.
 In fact, the largest Samoan migration to the US occurred at this time (mainly at the beginning of the decade).
 After 1965 increased migration from Samoa republic.
 At this time, many Samoans serving in the US military emigrated to be stationed in Hawaii.
 In the 1970s over 7,540 Western Samoans emigrated to the United States, although the number of people from American Samoa who emigrated to the U.S. is unknown.

 In 1972, the number of American Samoans living in the United States exceeded the Samoan population in American Samoa, and California took the place of Tutuila as the main Samoan-populated region.
 In 1980 over 22,000 Samoa-born lived in the U.S., mostly of Western Samoa (more than 13,200), while 9,300 were from American Samoa.